Registration with the BC College of Nurses and Midwives (BCCNM) is required in order for an individual to practice midwifery in British Columbia (BC).

-- copy of Canadian birth certificate, passport or proof of authorization to work in Canada;
+- notarized copies of two pieces of identification including proof of authorization to reside and work in Canada;

-- proof of completion of an in-person Fetal Health Surveillance (FHS) workshop;
+- proof of completion of a Fetal Health Surveillance (FHS) course;

-- name of an established practice and the practising midwives where you intend to address new registrants requirement.
+- signed new registrant mentorship agreement listing the name of an established practice and the practising midwives where you intend to address new registrants requirement.

-- Pay the application fee of $200 and BC Jurisprudence Exam fee of $300.
-Either include a money order or certified cheque with the application or wait to pay online using credit card.
-Instructions on online payment will be provided once application is received.
+- Pay the application fee of $230 and GST and BC Jurisprudence Exam fee of $300.
+Instructions on online payment by credit card will be provided once application is received.

-- Arrange for your university to forward your official transcript to CMBC.
+- Arrange for your university to forward your official transcript to BCCNM.

-- Arrange for three professional references to be sent directly to CMBC.
+- Arrange for three professional references to be sent directly to BCCNM.

 - Write and pass the Canadian Midwifery Registration Exam.

-- Read the Orientation to Midwifery Practice in BC, and write and pass the BC Jurisprudence Exam.
+- Write and pass the BC Jurisprudence Exam.

 - Complete the Opioids and Benzodiazepines: Safe Prescribing for Midwives Course if you have not already done so during your midwifery education.
-Submit your course completion certificate to CMBC.
+Submit your course completion certificate to BCCNM.

 - Consent to criminal record check.
 Instructions on how to request and consent to a criminal record check in Canada and/or other applicable jurisdictions will be provided once application is reviewed.

-- Pay the registration fee which is prorated on a monthly basis for a registrant who is registered for less than the full registration year.
-Instructions on online payment and the amount required will be provided once application is approved.
+- Pay the prorated registration fee which applies to a registrant who is registered for less than the full registration year (April to March).
+Instructions on online payment by credit card and the amount required will be provided once application is approved.

 - Obtain professional liability insurance from the Midwives Association of BC (MABC).